Introduction of "Danibull" - kennel of the Slovakian national dog breed the Slovak rough haired pointer

-In 2009, I met with the breed Slovak rough haired pointer through my good friend, with whom we established the Silvertina kennel.
+In 2009, I met with the breed Slovak rough haired pointer, than we established the Silvertina kennel.
 This breed totally enchanted me and I began to feel the responsibility for the cultural heritage.
 Therefore, I decided to devote myself to this breed.

 I just guessed that the Slovak rough haired pointer is an exceptional breed and I can declare that I was not mistaken, because a dog of the Slovak rough haired pointer is “an all rounder".
 This breed has many good qualities, such as versatility, resilience, perseverance that makes it an irreplaceable helper in a hunting ground and at the same time, it can be a good family member.
 I think the Slovak rough haired pointer is an ideal dog for the owner, who is active and who has a relationship with hunting, but also for somebody, who is looking for something extra.
 I also want to appeal to the fact, that dogs from my kennel are working dogs, active dogs, which requires a huge amount of mental load.
 This is the reason, why I consider dogs from my kennel suitable for hunting canine.
 My dogs aren’t suitable only as pets.